What is Azure Synapse Analytics (formerly SQL DW)?

 Azure Synapse has four components:

 - Synapse SQL: Complete T-SQL based analytics – Generally Available

 - SQL pool (pay per DWU provisioned)

-- SQL on-demand (pay per TB processed) – (Preview)
+- SQL on-demand (pay per TB processed) (preview)

-- Spark: Deeply integrated Apache Spark (Preview)
+- Spark: Deeply integrated Apache Spark (preview)

-- Data Integration: Hybrid data integration (Preview)
+- Synapse Pipelines: Hybrid data integration (preview)

-- Studio: Unified user experience.
-(Preview)
+- Studio: Unified user experience. (preview)

-SQL Analytics and SQL pool in Azure Synapse
+Synapse SQL pool in Azure Synapse

 Key component of a big data solution